anniepap/projject-1/README.md

 An auxiliary class named UpdateIndex (__CC.h__ file) has been implemented, to simulate the idea that we need to know in O(1) if two connected components have been merged.
 We decided that a stack linked list is appropriate to represent this structure.

-A design technique that we believe makes part 2 handy, is that we seperated the static and the dynamic graph by implementing two different classes wich both inherit from class Graph.
+A design technique that we believe makes part 2 handy, is that we seperated the static and the dynamic graph by implementing two different classes which both inherit from class Graph.

 !!!!++